ifeaf0layan/SCA-Cloud-School-Application/README.md

 ## Used Jenkins Pipeline Syntax in my Jenkins File ##

 ### 1. Source (Echo) ###
-The Echo command outputs the strings it is being passed as arguments and here is being used as the source part of my pipeline.
+The Echo is a linux command and not necessarily jenkins pipeline syntax but it outputs strings it is being passed as arguments and here is being used as the source part of my pipeline.

 ### 2. Steps ###
 The steps command here is basically indicating an increment and as previously mentioned, until each stage or step is completed, the other does not run.
 The most fundamental part of a pipeline is the "step".
 Steps tells Jenkins what to do.